mouseless-eth/rusty-sando/bot/README.md

 - Multi-meat sandwiches that target more than one pool. example: [frontrun](https://etherscan.io/tx/0xa39d28624f6d18a3bd5f5289a70fdc2779782f9a2e2c36dddd95cf882a15da45), [meat1](https://etherscan.io/tx/0xd027b771da68544279262439fd3f1cdef6a438ab6219b510c73c033b4e377296), [meat2](https://etherscan.io/tx/0x288da393cb7c937b8fe29ce0013992063d252372da869e31c6aad689f8b1aaf3), [backrun](https://etherscan.io/tx/0xcf22f2a3c9c67d56282e77e60c09929e0451336a9ed38f037fd484ea29e3cd41).
 - Token -> Weth sandwiches by using a 'flashswap' between two pools.
 Normally we can only sandwich Weth -> Token swaps as the bot has Weth inventory, however you can use another pool's reserves as inventory to sandwich swaps in the other direction. [example](https://eigenphi.io/mev/ethereum/tx/0x502b66ce1a8b71098decc3585c651745c1af55de19e8f29ec6fff4ed2fcd1589).
 - Longtail sandwiches to target TOKEN->(WETH or STABLE) swaps by pre buying and holding token.
 - Sandwiches that include a user's token approval tx + swap tx in one bundle.
 - Sandwiches that include a user's pending tx/s + swap tx in one bundle if swap tx nonce is higher than pending tx.

+## FAQ

+### What is the FLASHBOTS_AUTH_KEY?

+The `FLASHBOTS_AUTH_KEY` is utilized as a method to track your representation with Flashbots.
+If you are setting up for the first time, refer to [MetaMask's guide on creating an additional account](https://support.metamask.io/hc/en-us/articles/360015289452-How-to-create-an-additional-account-in-your-wallet) in your wallet.
+The `FLASHBOTS_AUTH_KEY` is any private key.
+It's recommended to generate a new one from MetaMask or a similar service, and use an unfunded one.
+This key is used to establish your reputation on Flashbots.

+### What is the SEARCHER_PRIVATE_KEY?

+The `SEARCHER_PRIVATE_KEY` corresponds to your private key.
+This key should be updated in your environment variables.
+It's this key that will be responsible for paying fees and utilizing the contract.
+Remember to update it [here](https://github.com/mouseless-eth/rusty-sando/blob/master/contract/src/sando.huff#L18).

+### Do I need to wait for the Erigon archive node to fully sync?

+Yes, it's essential for the Erigon archive node to be fully synced before proceeding.